dotmain/SphinxSynthesis/README.md

 A thinking machine synthesis demo.

-For commercial intelligent and thinking machine non entertainment purpose licenses, thinking machine and thinking web synthesis licenses, inteligent machine engineering or congitive and synthetic intelligence consulting, please contact me. discord: .gg/qEaspkC
+For commercial intelligent and thinking machine non entertainment purpose licenses, thinking machine and thinking web synthesis licenses, intelligent machine engineering or congitive and synthetic intelligence consulting, please contact me. discord: .gg/qEaspkC

 ### Intelligent and thinking machines, along with thinking web and machine synthesis and synthetic intelligence are a mainvolume / planetever protected intellectual property.
 ™